 A Shop Vac is vital in this job and especially if there is gapping in your floor.
 Where it makes sense, remove any of the masking you added above and vacuum everything, including the socket holes of electrical outlets.
 Work top down.
 Vacuum up the entire expanse of floor, plus any surrounding surfaces.
 Let the air settle for about a half an hour, then tack with a tack cloth to remove anything that vacuuming might have missed.

 A pair of baby gates did well at keeping pets out of the room as work was in progress.

 At this point, some may argue for the addition of an off-the-shelf or even an on-site-concocted sanding sealer.
 While some may contend, I chose alternatively to simply damp sponge mop the entire floor.
+(Some would probably loosely refer to this technique as “water popping.”)
 This serves the dual purpose of removing any tough to grab dust, and it helps prep (raise) the grain of the wood floor … readying it for accepting stain.

 Tip!
 The period after sanding and before staining is perfect for fixing any noticeable floor squeaks.
 (This too, sadly, demands an article of its own.)